In A Perfect World, There Would be More Answers and Less Questions

 inside her body right now, but she is mentally doing somewhat better.

-night, helps keep her current circumstance in perspective.
-Regardless, we are secure in knowing she is where she needs to be to receive the best possible care.
+Witnessing lifeline helicopters flying in and out at all hours of the day and night helps keep her current circumstances in perspective.
+Regardless, we know she is where she needs to be to receive the best possible care.

 To help everyone following Jayde-Rhiannon's journey better

-amazing primary surgeon Dr. Jelin is still checking in but medical has now
+amazing primary surgeon, Dr. Jelin, is still checking in, but medical has now

 taken over her case.